CK1412/flutter-template/README.md

 ## Project description

-Flutter template project for android, ios and web.
+Flutter template project for Android and Ios.
 You can generate a new repository by clicking "**Use this template**" above.

 ## Version